-Surfel-pair relations have been demonstrated to be a powerful feature for describing local surface curvature [25], [21] (see Fig. 4).
-In order to describe curvature in the local vicinity of an interest point, we build histograms of surfel-pair relations from neighboring surfels (see Fig. 5).
+Surfel-pair relations have been demonstrated to be a powerful feature for describing local surface curvature [19], [15].
+In order to describe curvature in the local vicinity of an interest point, we build histograms of surfel-pair relations from neighboring surfels (see Fig. 3).
 Each surfel is related to the surfel at the interest point being the reference surfel (p_1, n_1) .
 We discretize the angular features into 11 bins each, while we use 2 distance bins to describe curvature in inner and outer volumes.
 We choose the support size of the descriptor in proportion to the histogram scale.